Deprecate the wiki

 2) Remove the Wiki tab and add the Events Calendar tab

-#18 Updated by Boone Gorges about 3 years ago
+#18 Updated by Boone Gorges over 3 years ago

 - Assignee changed from scott voth to Stephen Real

 Excited to move forward with this.
 As noted on yesterday's call, it's in the 2.0 milestone, but we can make the move sooner if we are ready.